 How to be a Responsible Tourist

 In our modern day, more and more people are travelling more often, further afield and for longer durations.
-Therefore, it is extremely important that these tourists respect the places they are visiting, by following their customs and helping local people.
+Therefore, these tourists must respect the places they are visiting, by following their customs and helping local people.
 Below are our top tips for being a responsible tourist;

-• Do not litter!
-Basic rule, it is rude and disrespectful, do not do it.
+- Do not litter!
+A basic rule, it is rude and disrespectful, do not do it.

-• Language – buy a phrase book and perhaps try to learn the basics of the country you are visiting.
-Remember that you are visiting their country; you should never simply expect that everyone speaks English.
+- Language – buy a phrase book and perhaps try to learn the basics of the country you are visiting.
+Remember that you are visiting their country; you should never simply expect everyone to speak English.

 By following the simple tips above, not only will you be a responsible tourist, but you will also experience more of your destination and the amazing experiences and cultures it has to offer.
 For further information, try speaking to your travel agent, reading relevant forums, or researching online – most tourism boards have websites packed full of important and interesting information.